coloringchaos/object-fall-16/assignments/lab-3.md

 **Tasks:**

 1. Choose a circuit that you made already in this class (from lab 1 or 2).
-Draw the schematic for that circuit, and transfer it to a small piece of a [protoboard](https://www.sparkfun.com/products/13268).
+Draw the schematic for that circuit, then transfer the components from the breadboard to a small piece of [protoboard](https://www.sparkfun.com/products/13268).
-2. Solder your components to the board and figure out some way to power your circuit <br> *(pro tip: don't use components for this lab that you will miss being able to prototype with...)*
+2. Solder your components to the protoboard and figure out a way to power your circuit <br> *(pro tip: don't use components for this lab that you will miss being able to prototype with...)*

 **Lab 2 Resources:**